 Oklahoma City, New York City, Riyadh, Aden, Sandy Hook, Boston.
-Timothy McVeigh, Khalid Sheik Mohammad, Osama Bin Laden, Adam Lanza, the Tzarnaev brothers.
+Timothy McVeigh, Khalid Sheik Mohammad, Osama Bin Laden, Adam Lanza, the Tzarnaev brothers, the Charlie Hebdo shooters.

 While parts of the world have experienced random violence against civilians for years, it seems agenda-driven mass violence—terrorism—has touched the U.S. in this generation more than ever in our history.
 Some even say we’ve entered an “age of terrorism.”